-Big Shared World started out of my confusion, and a bit of frustration, with the world we live in today.
-Coming from a pretty comfortable position in the United States, I had spent my education and professional career thus far thinking about my country’s engagement with the rest of the world.
-Sometimes I felt optimistic of the direction the world was heading, and sometimes pretty negative about the way people were interacting with each other and everything else that calls this world home.
+Big Shared World started out of my fascination, and a bit of frustration, with the world we live in today.
+I had spent my education and professional career thus far thinking about my country’s engagement with the rest of the world.
+Sometimes I felt optimistic of the direction the world was heading, and sometimes I was pretty negative about the way people were interacting with each other and the planet we all call home.
 In an attempt to make sense of it all, I decided to embark on a fact finding mission to see what other people thought.
 Thus, the Big Shared World journey began.

-Explore the interactive map to see where I went, the people I interacted with, and the beautiful moments that made up the incredible BSW journey!
+Explore the interactive map to see where I went by clicking on the countries highlighted in red.
+From there, you can view albums that highlight the people I interacted with and the beautiful moments that made up the inspiring BSW journey!

 SERBIA AND MONTENEGRO